DeanCavaliere/ECE-3432-Final_DeepLearning/README.md

  ![predictimage](https://github.com/DeanCavaliere/ECE-3432-Final_DeepLearning/blob/master/data/images/03_12_2020_0/output_0002/i0000990_s15_m17.jpg)

- You can change the predicted image by changing the 'IMAGE_FILE' parameter in the racecarPredict.py file.
+ You can change the predicted image by changing the 'IMAGE_FILE= <Path to Image>.jpg' parameter in the racecarPredict.py file.